 All electrical cables consist of at least two conducting wires and an outer protective jacket.
 For medium to high power cables that carry high voltages, the conducting wires within the outer protective jacket may individually be enclosed in insulating sheaths.
 Electrical conductors are commonly made of copper.
 Synthetic polymers make the outer jacket and protective, insulating material.

 A coaxial electrical cable has a copper-plated core, surrounded by a dielectric insulator.
 A woven shield of copper surrounds the insulating layer, which is finally wound by an outmost plastic sheath.
 Coaxial cables differ in size, performance, flexibility, power handling capabilities and cost.
 They are used to connect home audio and video equipment, television networks and components of a local area network.
 Hard line, leaky cable, RG/6, twin-axial, biaxial and semi-rigid are types of coaxial cables.

 A ribbon electrical cable (also called multi-wire planar electrical cable or flat twin cables) is made up of multiple insulated wires running parallel to each other.
 These parallel wires allow the simultaneous transmission of multiple signals of data.
 According to “Optical Communications Essentials,” a typical ribbon cable consists of four to 12 wires.
 It is commonly used to interconnect network devices.
-Ribbon cables also connect the motherboard with other core CPU (central processing unit) components.
+Ribbon cables also connect the motherboard with other core CPU (central processing unit) components in computers.